Movie Review: A Checkout Girl's Big Adventure (Les tribulations d'une caissičre) (2011)

 Here’s a scene three-quarters of the way through that exemplifies its monumental stupidity, its arc de stupid, its tour imbecile.

 But wait!
-Our heroine, who is sweet, pretty and rather self-satisfied for someone with such a shitty job, almost without personality really, has just been revealed as a hugely successful blogger, then assaulted by her scummy boss, then saved by the man of her dreams.
+Our heroine, who is sweet, pretty and rather self-satisfied for someone with such a shitty job, has just been revealed as a hugely successful blogger, then assaulted by her scummy boss, then saved by the man of her dreams.
 What does she do?
-She follows the man of her dreams into the parking lot to thank him, of course.
-No no no, that would make too much sense.
-She follows him out into the parking lot ... to berate him for making her lose her job.
+Why, she follows the man of her dreams into the parking lot to thank him.
+No no, I'm sorry, that would make too much sense.
+No, she follows him out into the parking lot ... to berate him for making her lose her job.
 Seriously.
 “Now I’ve lost my job!” she wails.
 “I’ve lost everything because of you!”
 Because of him?
 Because he saved her from rape?
 From her boss?
 She can get fired for that?

 “Checkout Girl” could’ve been good.
 Its topic is a relevant one.
 Many of us have been there.
 I worked as a cashier for a number of years at a bookstore in Seattle, and I too was driven crazy by the mindless, endless repetition, the sometime-nasty customers, the often insipid management.
 I once wrote a short story called “Bags” about a cashier who anthropomorphizes the bags he’s supposed to give away; who treats the bags as more human than the customers.
 It began: